jakekova/Golf-Score-Tracker/README.md

 # Golf-Score-Tracker

-This site was made specifically for Bob Pierangelis PGA Major Pools to calculate your score in real time leverage slashgolf's API, https://slashgolf.dev/quickstart.html.
+This site was made specifically for Bob Pierangeli's PGA Major Pools to calculate your score in real time leverage slashgolf's API, https://slashgolf.dev/quickstart.html.

 You must pick 9 golfers total in the attached excel sheet: 1 from each group (6) and 3 additional who are not listed in the sheet.